kartikeyajhamnani-017/myprojects-repo/Major-projects/Canary-cloud_ids_system/README.md

 The current version focuses on the **core detection and containment substrate** that will scale into the full cloud-native architecture.

-This MVP is intentionally lightweight—but architecturally aligned—so contributors can extend real components toward the vision.

 ---